davidbradway/myneurio/README.md

 ## Setup

+I'm assuming you have a newish Raspberry Pi (I tested on a 3).
+Also assuming you have Raspbian, python, virtualenv, pip, docker, and docker-compose installed.
+If not, see bottom section of this README for some of the install instructions.

 `git clone git@github.com:davidbradway/myneurio.git`
 `cd myneurio`

 ## Get developer keys and deal with Environment Variables

-sign up for delevoper API keys for Neurio and put them in `config.env`
+Sign up for delevoper API keys for Neurio and put them in `config.env`
+Keep your secrets/keys out of your repo:
 `git update-index --assume-unchanged config.env`
+Add your environment variables from the file:
 `set -a && source config.env && set +a`

 ## Start docker containers and set up Grafana